jasmwebb/kumho-compiler/README.md

 This program automates the process of
-- collecting large volumes of data specified by user,
+- collecting large volumes of data specified by the user,
 - leveraging a client-supplied utility to convert the data files into an easy-to-manipulate format,
 - and compiling tables and graphs from analysis of the data, viewable in Excel.